 Sea Green Singers - Harriet

-Tubman - lyric and score
+Tubman - score and lyrics

 |Harriet Tubman - Walter Robinson